Can, dry, freeze and store a year's worth of your own foods with these pantry stocking suggestions

-Jardinierre: 10-25 qts.
-Layer mixed vegetables canned with equal parts vinegar and water, l tsp. sugar in each jar and a whole or piece of hot pepper on top is optional also, 1 tsp. of pickling spices goes in each jar.
-We use pt size jars now as we are only 2 people and prefer to open a fresh jar, rather than storing an open one in refrig.
+Jardinierre: 10-25 quarts.
+Layer mixed vegetables canned with equal parts vinegar and water, l tsp. sugar in each jar and a whole or piece of hot pepper on top is optional.
+Also, 1 tsp. of pickling spices goes in each jar.
+We use pint size jars now as we are only 2 people and prefer to open a fresh jar, rather than storing an open one in fridge.

 Onions: Dried chopped 2-5 pounds.
-Canned pts 5-10, rest stored for use fresh.
+Canned pints 5-10, with the rest stored for fresh use.

 Yeast: 5 pounds frozen in airtight plastic container.

 Canned Chicken: 50 qts or more if bought on sale for .29 or less, for the chicken leg & thigh quarters.